dshetty100/Final-Project/README.md

 2. It was then stored in AWS postgres database from it was read into the machine learning code.
 3. Before treating it with the algorithm, some of the features that are redundant and not useful was dropped.
 4. The target variable was checked for any class imbalance that could potentially affect the performance of the algorithm.
-5. The data was further processed for feature selection and engineering as furture below.
+5. The data was further processed for feature selection and engineering as discussed below.

 #### 2. Date Exploration for Feature Selection and Engineering